3. Assessor Chosen

 The initial report produced (stage 8) is amended to list who was on the disciplinary committee and detail any changes that resulted from it.
 These are distributed again to the relevant individuals.

 When this is done, the disciplinary process is considered concluded (stage 15).
-Decisions made by a disciplinary committee cannot be appealed further at this point to QuidditchUK, though they can be further appealed to the IQA (see below).
+Decisions made by a disciplinary committee cannot be appealed further at this point to QUK, though they can be further appealed to the IQA (see below).

 If it's judged as safe and appropriate to do so, the assessor of the complaint will ask the submitter of the complaint whether they consent to the report being published on the Conduct Policy webpage.
 If no reply is received, the report will not be published.